 For some parents, the intensity of emotions eases quickly and they find a place of hope and acceptance, while others may experience these symptoms for the rest of their pregnancy or into the postnatal period.

 Strategies to help you cope with unexpected news

 There is no single way to cope with unexpected news.
 Parents are individuals with their own stories, histories and values.
 While there are common experiences, how each person moves through their journey is unique, and therefore not all coping strategies will help all parents.

-Parents who have moved through the experience of receiving a prenatal diagnosis have often described these strategies are helpful:
+Parents who have moved through the experience of receiving a prenatal diagnosis have often describe these strategies are helpful.

-Most expectant parent have found it helpful to learn what they can about their baby’s anomaly.
-The information helped parents feel like they were more in control and prepared.
-However, some parents avoided the internet due to concerns whether the information was correct and they preferred to rely on the information offered by their health care team.
+Most expectant parent find it helpful to learn what they can about their baby’s anomaly.
+The information helps parents feel like they are more in control and prepared.
+However, some parents avoid the internet due to concerns whether the information is correct and they prefer to rely on the information offered by their health care team.
 If you do wish to look for information, it may be helpful to stick to websites of organisations you can trust or ask your care team for guidance to reliable information.